spicysoft/jp-www-gitlab-com/sites/uncategorized/source/company/culture/inclusion/leadership-dib-council/index.html.md

 ### Selection Process:

-* The DIB Team will ensure that an agenda item is added to the E-Group Weekly Meeting to discuss nominations for the Executive DIB Council
+* The DIB Team will ensure that an agenda item is added to the E-Group Weekly Meeting to discuss nominations for the Leadership DIB Council
 * The E-Group will have two weeks to provide their nominations for their department to the Chief People Officer or VP of DIB
 * The nominees should already have been notified regarding their nomination
-* The newly appointment member/s will then receive an introduction, an overview of the mission and purpose of the Executive DIB Council and the Accountabilities and Commitments
+* The newly appointment member/s will then receive an introduction, an overview of the mission and purpose of the Leadership DIB Council and the Accountabilities and Commitments
 * The newly appointed member/s will then be asked to acknowledge the Accountabilities and Commitments

 ## Accountabilities and Commitments:

-These are the Accountabilities and Commitments that members of the Executive DIB Council will commit to during their tenure on the DIB Executive DIB Council:
+These are the Accountabilities and Commitments that members of the Leadership DIB Council will commit to during their tenure on the Dhe Leadership DIB Council:

-* To being an active member of the Executive DIB Council this includes but is not limited:
+* To being an active member of the Leadership DIB Council this includes but is not limited:
     * Attending a regular sync meeting that is suitable for your working hours.
 We will host two meetings: One in AM PST and one in PM PST or switch the times on rotation to allow all members to attend bi-monthly
     * Actively participate in the meeting by providing leadership, insights and actions on agenda items
     * Reading the notes or viewing the recording from the sync call you were unable to attend.